-The RCGM reviews the applications up to the conduct of preclinical studies; GEAC reviews the application from the environmental angle; and the DCGI regulates the conduct of clinical trials and final registration, and it also undertakes post marketing surveillance and monitoring.
+The RCGM reviews the applications up to the conduct of preclinical studies; GEAC reviews the application from the environmental angle; and the DCGI regulates the conduct of clinical trials and final registration, and it undertakes post marketing surveillance and monitoring.

 In 2002, Bt cotton was approved for commercial cultivation and remains the only GE crop approved for production.
-In a period of 14 years, Bt cotton area has grown to account for about 95 percent of India's total cotton acreage, and has led to a surge in Indian cotton production.
-India's cotton production in 2016 was estimated at 27 million bales (480-lb bales) from 10.9 million hectares, compared to 10.6 million bales from 7.6 million hectares in 2002.
+In a period of 15 years, Bt cotton area has grown to more than 95 percent of India's total cotton acreage and has led to a surge in Indian cotton production.
+India's cotton production in 2013/14 (August-July) scaled to a record 31 million bales (480-lb bales) from 11.9 million hectares, compared to 10.6 million bales from 7.7 million hectares in 2002/03.
 As a result, India has emerged as the world's largest producer, and second largest exporter, of cotton.
+India's cotton production in the upcoming 2018/19 season was estimated at 26.5 million bales from 12.6 million hectares.

 To date, the GOI has approved five cotton events and more than 1400 hybrids for cultivation in different agro-climatic zones.
 Most of the approved Bt cotton hybrids are produced from two Monsanto events (Mon 531 and Mon 15985).
 An Indian joint venture company Monsanto MaHyCo Biotech Limited (MMBL), has the licensing rights for the two events in India.
 MMBL has sub-licensed the two events to about 42 Indian seed companies allowing the right to use the events in their cotton hybrids through a licensing agreement.